 - MCT oil powder

 Look for foods without Maltitol and Xylitol because these sugar alcohols with raise your blood sugar and can kick you out of ketosis!

-- Think ahead, does the place you are staying having a place for you to keep non-perishable foods or a way to cook foods?
+- Think ahead.
+Does the place you are staying having somewhere for you to keep non-perishable food or a way to cook food?

 - Scope out restaurants and grocery stores before you travel.
-Look at the menus ahead of time so you’re not rushed and freaking out when sit down for dinner.
+Look at the menus ahead of time so you’re not rushed and freaking out when you sit down to dinner.